jamesETF/ethicalfrenchienew/content/_index/breeding.md

 date = "2017-10-04"
 fragment = "item"
-title = "French Bulldog Puppies for Sale in New York" weight = 100
+title = "French Bulldog Puppies for Sale in New York" subtitle = "Are you looking for French Bulldog Puppies for sale in New York or surrounding areas?
+Welcome to Ethical Frenchie." weight = 100
 [[buttons]]
 color = "primary"